 Sure, it’s true that DeAndre Jordan “can defend,” as Rivers states, but years of NBA evidence points to clip after clip of DeAndre working as a terribly limited defender in spite of all the shots he sends back.
 Jordan and Blake Griffin’s pick and roll and help defense needs serious help, but with a consistent defensive philosophy in place (something that former Clippers coach Vinny Del Negro was criticized for being unable to cobble together during stops in Chicago and Los Angeles), the Clippers are hoping to turn that around.
 This is why most consider Doc Rivers one of the more significant acquisitions of the 2013 offseason.

 Beyond that, it’s hard to quibble with the idea of Rivers comparing his Los Angeles and Boston teams.
-Despite that the idea of a Clippers “B** Th***” likely sounds like an expletive to Celtics fans who watched their Big Three return a downtrodden franchise back to the glory days.
+Even if the idea of a “B** Th***” feels like an expletive-laden phrase to Celtics fans that watched their team win one title, make the Finals another year, nearly make the Finals in a third, and likely come within a Kevin Garnett injury from making the Finals in 2009.

 Yes, Kevin Garnett, Paul Pierce and Ray Allen had 21 All-Star appearances and one MVP award to their combined credit when they hooked up prior to the 2007-08 season, and it’s true that even in a best case scenario Chris Paul, Blake Griffin and DeAndre Jordan won’t end up with anywhere near the total accolades that Boston’s Big Three eventually will, but this triptych could top the team in one category: NBA championship rings.